View course descriptions for

 CS 442 Programming Languages (3) Offered Spring.
 Prereq.: CS 214.
 This course will expose the students to a variety of lesser-known programming languages.
 The various concepts and theories of programming languages will be explored, and students will produce several projects demonstrating these concepts and theories.
 The languages explored include Python, FORTH, Prolog, Lisp, and Awk.
 Other popular languages and concepts will be introduced as the subject warrants.

 CS 451 Software Engineering Project I (3) Offered Fall.
-Prereq.: At least “C-” in CS 227, credit for or concurrent enrollment in CS 303 and 352, and computer science concentration.
+Prereq.: At least “C-” in CS 227, credit for or concurrent enrollment in CS 303 and 352, and computer science concentration in last two semesters, or approval from chair of engineering and computer science.
 This course is the first of two capstone courses for computer science students.
 Students will use material from previous courses to design, create, test, implement, and maintain a large software system.
 The focus of this course will be the completion of the initial phases of software development in a team setting.
 Students will complete the requirements analysis, specification, design, and prototyping phases of the project.
 Students will gain experience in presenting their work both orally and in writing for each of these stages of the process.
 Initial coding will be started in this course and completed in CS 452 the following semester.
 Required for CS 452.

 CS 452 Software Engineering Project II (3) Offered Spring.
 Prereq.: CS 451.
 This course is the second of two capstone courses for computer science students.
 Students will continue and complete the development, coding, and testing of the software projects started in CS 451.
 Students will develop both the final software project and appropriate support documentation for both customers and future developers.
 The final product will be tested using a variety of techniques, and a set of tests capable of being used for ongoing product maintenance will be developed.
 Students will gain experience presenting their final system to their peers and faculty members at the annual Software Expo.
 Student may not have concurrent enrollment in CS 414.